Congratulations, your test is over!

 If the results come back negative for cancer, you’ll be advised whether a follow up office examination is needed and when.
 There is a 25-30% chance you’ll have additional adenomas within a three year period.
 You will also be advised that you should have another colonoscopy in about 3 years.

-If the results come back positive for cancer, your gastroenterologist will have you come in for a follow up appointment.
+If the results come back positive for cancer, your gastroenterologist will have you come in for a follow up appointment and help you decide the best next steps.

 Your Riverside gastroenterologist is one of a network of medically distinguished partner doctors across nearly every speciality including oncology (cancer).
 Your doctor will offer to immediately call one of his or her partner oncologists so that you can be seen and evaluated right away.
 You may also choose your own doctor.